QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Overview

-In Figure \ref{fig:framework}, we demonstrate the composition of the QPET framework that provides QoI-preservation functionality, presenting how it integrates and interacts with general modular scientific error-bounded lossy compression pipelines such as SZ \cite{Xin-bigdata18, szinterp, sz3, qoz,HPEZ} and SPERR \cite{SPERR}.
-Compared to existing QoI-preserving work~\cite{jiao2022toward}, QPET introduces several brand-new or improved strategies to cover a wide range of QoI constraints and deliver much higher compression ratios.
-The components of QPET are: \begin{itemize} \item \textbf{QoI Analyzer:} This symbolic module creates interfaces for efficient evaluations of the QoI function and its derivatives.
-It auto-deduces the QoI derivatives and converts the symbolic QoI functions/derivatives to built-in numerical functions.
-Currently, the implementation is based on SymEngine \cite{symengine}. \item \textbf{Point-wise Error Bound Estimator:} To constrain the QoI error, this module computes an estimated best-fit compression error bound separately for each input data point. \item \textbf{Global Error Bound Auto-tuner:} This module auto-tunes the best-fit global data error bound for the compression. \item \textbf{Error Bound Compressor:} This module compresses and stores the point-wise error bounds (this is an optional module because some compression pipelines cannot support point-wise error bounds).
-QPET follows a lossy scheme described in \cite{liang2020toward,jiao2022toward}. \item \textbf{QoI Validator:} This module verifies the QoI constraints during online data prediction-quantization processes and corrects out-of-constraint data points by lossless storage.
+In Figure \ref{fig:framework}, we demonstrate the composition of the QPET framework that provides QoI-preservation functionality, presenting how it integrates and interacts with general modular scientific error-bounded lossy compression pipelines.
+Compared to existing QoI-preserving work~\cite{jiao2022toward}, QPET introduces several brand-new or improved strategies to cover a wide range of QoI constraints and deliver high compression ratios.
+The components of QPET are: \begin{itemize} \item \textbf{QoI Analyzer:} This symbolic module creates interfaces for efficient evaluations of the QoI function and its derivatives. \item \textbf{Point-wise Error Bound Estimator:} To constrain the QoI error, this module computes an estimated best-fit compression error bound separately for each input data point. \item \textbf{Global Error Bound Auto-tuner:} This module auto-tunes the best-fit global data error bound for the compression. \item \textbf{Error Bound Compressor:} This module compresses and stores the point-wise error bounds (will be skipped if the base compression pipeline cannot support point-wise error bounds) with improvements from \cite{liang2020toward,jiao2022toward}. \item \textbf{QoI Validator:} This module verifies the QoI constraints during online data prediction-quantization processes and corrects out-of-constraint data points by lossless storage. \end{itemize}